- Create five-column spreadsheet

 - Click “OK”

 This information is important for all companies, not just for companies that plan on continuing to use Excel spreadsheets for lease accounting.
 Even if you plan to use lease accounting software for compliance with the new standard, you can use the information in this blog to ensure that your chosen software provider is performing this calculation accurately.
-Transitioning from ASC 840 to ASC 842 can be difficult, but there are resources that can help you gain an understanding of the methods laid out below for our calculations.
+Transitioning to ASC 842, IFRS 16, and GASB 87 can be difficult, but there are resources that can help you gain an understanding of the methods laid out below for our calculations.

 A lessee’s obligation to make the lease payments arising from a lease, measured on a discounted basis.